w3f/Grants-Program/applications/SubIdentity.md

 ## Future Plans

 After we have provided a flexible, expandable and component-based application with the above-mentioned functions as part of milestones 1, 2 and 3, the development of further components as plugins could follow, as suggested in the [RFP](https://github.com/w3f/Grants-Program/blob/master/applications/substrate-identity-directory.md) in the Additional Plug-in Ideas chapter.
+In addition, TDSoftware can undertake maintenance tasks as part of a maintenance grant.

 ## Additional Information :heavy_plus_sign: